cnlohr/dumbcraft8266/README.md

 dumbcraft8266
 =============

-WARNING: THIS IS OUT OF DATE - MAJOR UPDATES ARE AVAILABLE FROM THE MAIN dumbcraft tree. https://github.com/cnlohr/avrcraft
+**WARNING: THIS IS OUT OF DATE - MAJOR UPDATES ARE AVAILABLE FROM THE MAIN dumbcraft tree. https://github.com/cnlohr/avrcraft  - there is actually an ESP8266 port there!!!**

 My first stab at a Minecraft-enabled firmware for the ESP8266